stroiman/obsidian-dev-publish/README.md

 [twitch.tv/stroiman](https://twitch.tv/stroiman).

-I will make the videos available on YouTube for posterity, just cutting out pauses when I had to take a break, or answer the door.
+I will make the videos available on YouTube for posterity, just cutting out pauses when I had to take a break, or the door bell was ringing.

 The first episode was stopped, when I was ready to do a full test of the plugin in obsidian, and could not avoid exposing my API key on the stream.
 What